You've created a new page or have a link to an external site... now you just need your site visitors to be able to find it!

 Add Item to Navigation

-Once you know what needs to be updated, adding to your site's navigation is as simple as searching for the page (in the left column) and dragging and dropping it where you want it to appear (in the right column).
-The video below will show you how to add and remove pages in the navigation.
+Once you know what needs to be updated, adding to your site's navigation is as simple as searching for the page/event/product/blog/manual link (in the left column) and dragging and dropping it where you want it to appear (in the right column).
+The video below will show you how to add and remove items in the navigation.

 *Keep a close eye on the placement of the item, which is determined by the location of the arrow: